Graph-aware Modeling of Brain Connectivity Networks: Introduction

-Much of the work on the problem of two-sample inference for brain connectivity networks falls into one of two categories.
-The graph metrics approach uses a few global network summary measures such as modularity or the clustering coefficient and compares them across samples \citep{Bullmore2009}.
-The ``massive univariate" approach vectorizes the network edge weights, ignoring the network structure but allowing for usual multivariate inference at the edge level.
-This approach requires massive multiple testing corrections, which tend to be overly conservative when test statistics are correlated, as is the case here \citep{Craddock2013}.
+Much of the work on the problem of two-sample inference for brain connectivity networks falls into one of several categories as reviewed in \citet{chungStatisticalConnectomics2021} which differ chiefly in which features of the networks are to be compared.
+The ``bag of (graph-theoretic) features'' framework uses a few global network summary measures such as modularity or the clustering coefficient and compares them across samples \citep{Bullmore2009}.
+In this vein, some recent work by \citet{FUJITA201776} uses the spectral radius of each (thresholded) network to compare samples, considering, for example, whether the spectral radii of two sub-networks of a larger network are empirically correlated in a sample of networks.
+Another common approach, sometimes referred to as ``bag of edges'' or ``massively univariate,'' arranges all the network edge weights into one vector, ignoring the network structure but allowing for usual multivariate inference at the edge level.
+This approach requires correcting for massive multiple testing, which tends to be overly conservative when test statistics are correlated, as is the case here \citep{Craddock2013}.
+In addition, some approaches focus on a more global comparison in the so-called ``bag of networks'' framework; for example \citet{tangSemiparametricTwoSampleHypothesis2017} proposes a test to evaluate whether two networks were drawn from the same generative model.
+In contrast to these approaches, our method proposed below offers multi-resolution inference that can operate on both local edge-level features as well as more intermediate system-level features.

-To improve power, \citet{Zalesky2010} proposed a network-based statistic (NBS) approach, based on the rationale that a large connected sub-network or component likely carries the group effect \citep{Zalesky2010, Varoquaux2013}, and performing component-level inference improves power by reducing the number of multiple comparisons.
-Specifically, they consider the size the largest connected component of the graph obtained by retaining the edges with two-sample test statistic exceeding a given threshold, and compare this size to a null distribution obtained using permutation.
-However, NBS depends on a pre-determined threshold for the test statistic \citep{Kim2014}, which implicitly reflects the same problem of multiple comparisons.
+To improve power, {\citet{Zalesky2010} proposed a network-based statistic (NBS) approach, which reduces the number of multiple comparisons by focusing on large connected sub-networks.
+Specifically, they consider the size of the largest connected component of the graph obtained by retaining the edges with two-sample test statistic exceeding a given threshold, and compare to a null permutation-based distribution.
+However, the result depends on the threshold for the test statistic \citep{Kim2014}. \citet{belilovskyTestingDifferencesGaussian2016} also aim to exploit structure by assuming sparsity in the group differences: this method has the advantage of using the time courses directly but does not account for multiple subjects in each group.
+Another set of methods uses logistic regression with the binary group indicator as response and the individual's edge weights as explanatory variables to obtain various likelihood-based scores further used as a test statistics, with permutation-based $p$-values.
+These include the sum of powered scores test \citep{Pan2014} and weighted and adaptive variants; for a detailed review and comparisons, see \citet{Kim2014}.